What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The generalized hole argument in general-relativistic gauge field theory

-The natural way out, as in GR, is to appeal to an ``internal point-coincidence argument", which emphasizes that the physical content of a GFT (in particular, its empirically accessible predictions) is exhausted by the pointwise coincidental values of fields' internal d.o.f., e.g. $\omega_{|p}$ and $\alpha_{|p}=\phi(p)$ (in their minimal coupling), which are $\Aut_v(P)\!\simeq\!\H$-invariant and represent \emph{physical} events/magnitudes.
-The immediate dual consequences are as follows.
+The natural way out, as in GR, is to appeal to an ``internal point-coincidence argument", which emphasizes that the physical content of a GFT (in particular, its empirically accessible predictions) is exhausted by the pointwise coincidental values of fields' internal d.o.f.---{meaning the relation ``[value of $\omega$ at $p$] $\leftrightarrow$ [value of $\alpha$ at $p$]"---which are $\Aut_v(P)\!\simeq\!\H$-invariant,} {and thus \emph{define} what a ``physical internal point/event" \emph{is}.} The immediate dual consequences are as follows.

-First, points $p\in P_{|x}$ of the fibers, the internal space over/within $x=\pi(p) \in M$, are entirely unphysical. \emph{Physical internal points} are encoded in the $\Aut_v(P)$-invariant network of relations among the internal d.o.f. of the fields $\upphi$/$(\omega, \alpha)$.
-Secondly, the argument implies the standard physics view and practice, which is to consider that \emph{physical fields} d.o.f. are not represented by any single $\upphi$, or $(\omega, \alpha) \in \O\subset \S $, but by a point in a $\H_\text{(loc)}$-equivalence class $[\upphi]$, or $[\omega, \alpha] \in \M_\S$ in the moduli space of solutions.
+First, points $p\in P_{|x}$ of the fibers, the internal space over/within $x=\pi(p) \in M$, are entirely unphysical. {\emph{Physical fiber spaces}, i.e. all the physical internal points, are (in \emph{actuality}) realized as} the $\Aut_v(P)$-invariant network of relations among the internal d.o.f. of the fields $(\omega, \alpha)$/$\upphi$; {Together, the internal hole and point-coincidence arguments thus paint a relationalist view of the \emph{physical internal space} of GFT, which is indeed an ``anti-haecceitism for physical internal points".} Secondly, the argument implies the standard physics view and practice, which is to consider that \emph{physical fields} d.o.f. are not represented by any single $\upphi$, or $(\omega, \alpha) \in \O\subset \S $, but by a point in a $\H_\text{(loc)}$-equivalence class $[\upphi]$, or $[\omega, \alpha] \in \M_\S$ in the moduli space of solutions.
 This extends Earman and Norton's ``Leibniz equivalence"~to~GFT.
 The~argument further suggests that what is physical are the $\Aut_v(P)\simeq\H$-invariant relations among the internal d.o.f. of the fields $\upphi$/$(\omega, \alpha)$, so that physical fields internal d.o.f. mutually co-define each other: e.g. the internal d.o.f. of the gauge fields (redundantly described by $A/\omega$) are only well-defined in relation to those of the matter fields (redundantly described by $\vphi/\phi$).
-Together, the internal hole and point-coincidence argument paint a relationalist view of the \emph{physical internal space} of GFT.